Why Your Bathroom Receptacles Are Not Working

-- Everything in the house is normalĀ but I can’t figure out which breaker has been tripped as none of them show a red indicator and all seem to be normal.
+- Everything in the house is normal but I can’t figure out which breaker has been tripped as none of them show a red indicator and all seem to be normal.

-- I have a Greenlee non-contact voltage tester digital multimeter.
+- I have a Non-Contact voltage tester digital mult-imeter.

 - How can I utilize these tools to troubleshoot my problem?

-This electrical wiring question came from: Rich, a Homeowner from Jefferson City, Missouri.
+This electrical wiring question came from: Rich, a Homeowner in Missouri.